Alignment and Safety of Diffusion Models via Reinforcement Learning and Reward Modeling: A Survey: Open Problems and Research Directions

 \paragraph{Related Work:}

-\cite{xing2025focusfix} improved safety by focusing on problematic regions in outputs, but it doesn't explicitly discuss prompt attacks.
-It fixes content in images after generation for known unsafe outputs, which is slightly different.
+Focus-N-Fix \cite{xing2025focusfix} improves safety by focusing on problematic output regions, but it does not primarily address adversarial prompts.
+It fixes image regions associated with known unsafe outputs, which is complementary to prompt-robust alignment.

-\textbf{Safety filters} (like OpenAI's classifiers or keyword-based prompt filters) exist outside the model.
-Some open-source efforts (Stable Diffusion’s safety filter) simply block certain words.
-These are easy to bypass (just change a letter).
+\textbf{Safety filters}, such as external classifiers or keyword-based prompt filters, often operate outside the model.
+Simple keyword filters can be brittle because small prompt changes may bypass them.

-Adversarial prompt generation could be approached with language models themselves: e.g., use an LLM to generate prompts that likely yield NSFW images.
-There is research on adversarial attacks on multimodal models which we can leverage.
+Adversarial prompt generation can also use language models to generate prompts likely to induce policy-violating images.
+Related work on adversarial attacks against multimodal models provides useful tools for this setting.

-In RL terms, one could set up an adversarial game: one agent tries to find a prompt that causes a safety violation, the other (the diffusion model policy) updates to avoid it.
-This is reminiscent of generative adversarial networks or adversarial training in classification.
+In RL terms, this can be formulated as an adversarial game: one agent searches for prompts that cause safety violations, while the diffusion-model policy updates to avoid them.
+This resembles adversarial training in classification and generative adversarial learning.

-There’s related work in language models: training them on ``adversarial instruction'' data, e.g., adding special instructions that try to trick the model and fine-tuning the model not to be tricked.
-Techniques from that realm (like making the model respond with refusals under certain trigger conditions) could inform image cases.

-We will evaluate robustness by organizing a \textbf{red-team evaluation}: either with colleagues or via crowd-platform, have people try to find a prompt that makes the model produce something against policy.
-The number of successful attacks (and their nature) will be recorded.
-We will compare our adversarially trained model to a baseline model (maybe just normal RLHF model) to see if it indeed reduced the rate of unsafe failures.

-One interesting research question here is how to incorporate the safety reward without wrecking the model’s creativity.
-We might experiment with different weighting schedules — for example, gradually increase the weight of adversarial prompts in training, so the model has time to adjust.
-Also, ensure that normal content generation doesn't become overly conservative (we can monitor metrics like diversity or maybe see if it starts refusing even safe prompts).

-The expected outcome is a model that holds up much better against malicious prompting.
-This could be an important contribution as generative models become widely deployed; we need to anticipate misuse.
-If the approach is successful, it essentially yields a methodology to ``vaccinate'' generative models against certain attacks, by learning from attempted attacks.
+Related language-model work trains on adversarial instruction data, including instructions designed to bypass safety behavior.
+Techniques from that area, such as refusal behavior under unsafe trigger conditions, can inform image-generation safety alignment.

+Robustness should be evaluated through red-team protocols that record both the number and type of successful attacks.
+An important open question is how to incorporate safety rewards without making normal content generation overly conservative.
+Potential approaches include weighting schedules that gradually increase adversarial-prompt emphasis and evaluation suites that monitor both unsafe-generation rates and benign-prompt quality.